Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Data Quality Management

 \subsection{Data Denoising}

 In the realm of \ac{GW} astronomy, noise is an unavoidable and challenging factor that significantly impacts signal detection \cite{nitz_distinguishing_2018}.
-The presence of noise in the data can drastically reduce the \ac{SNR}, leading to difficulties in identifying genuine \ac{GW} events \cite{finn_detection_1992}.
+The presence of noise in the data result in a low \ac{SNR}, leading to difficulties in identifying genuine \ac{GW} events \cite{finn_detection_1992}.
 Effective denoising is therefore crucial, as it not only improves the SNR but also decreases the \ac{FAR}, making it easier to distinguish real signals from noise.
 Additionally, denoising plays a vital role in the convergence of \ac{MCMC} parameter estimation processes.
-By clarifying the signal, denoising methods help in faster and more accurate extraction of signal from the noisy data, thereby enhancing the overall efficiency and reliability of GW signal analysis \cite{ren_intelligent_2022}.
+By suppressing the noise, denoising methods help in faster and more accurate extraction of signal from the noisy data, thereby enhancing the overall efficiency and reliability of GW signal analysis \cite{wang_waveformer_2024}.

-Traditional denoising methods in \ac{GW} astronomy have focused on direct noise suppression techniques, encompassing a variety of approaches.
-These include variational-based methods, wavelet-based methods, and techniques utilizing the Hilbert-Huang transform.
+Traditional denoising methods in \ac{GW} astronomy have focused on direct noise suppression techniques, encompassing a variety of approaches \cite{torres-forne_total-variation_2018,cornish_bayeswave_2015,klimenko_coherent_2008}.
+These include variational-based methods \cite{torres-forne_total-variation_2018}, wavelet-based methods, and techniques utilizing the Hilbert-Huang transform \cite{akhshi_template-free_2021}.
 Each of these strategies aims to remove noise components while preserving the integrity of potential \ac{GW} signals.
-For instance, variational-based methods apply mathematical optimization techniques to filter out noise \cite{torres_total-variation-based_2014}, while wavelet-based methods use wavelet transformations to reconstruct signals from data \cite{cornish_bayeswave_2021,klimenko_coherent_2008}.
+For instance, variational-based methods apply mathematical optimization techniques to filter out noise \cite{torres_total-variation-based_2014}, while wavelet-based methods use wavelet transformations to reconstruct signals from data \cite{cornish_bayeswave_2021,klimenko_method_2016}.
 The Hilbert-Huang transform, a novel approach, is particularly effective for non-linear and non-stationary data \cite{akhshi_template-free_2021}.
-While effective in certain scenarios, these traditional approaches can be limited in their ability to handle the complex and dynamic nature of noise in \ac{GW} data.
+While effective in certain scenarios, these traditional approaches can be limited in their ability to handle the complex and dynamic nature of noise in \ac{GW} data without the help of data from witness channel \cite{abbott_guide_2020}.